senseofsteph/SocialSesh/README.md

 ### Data

-- List data you'll want to store in your database

 - User email, first name, last name, photo, and short bio
-- A list of activites users can select
+- A list of activites the user can select

 ### Roadmap